nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Delete a meeting from _MyInsuRec_.

+Use case:
-Suppose a meeting was cancelled, you can use this command to remove the scheduled meeting.
+1. Suppose a meeting was cancelled, you can use this command to remove the scheduled meeting.

 Format: `delMeeting i/INDEX`